ChrisDuffley/stationPlaylist/readme.md

 ## Version 25.06.6-LTS

 * In Studio, search history in track finder (Control+NVDA+F) is deprecated and will be removed in a future release to align with NVDA's own find dialog experience.
+* In Studio, performing SPL Controller layer entry command will enter SPL Assistant layer, and the add-on setting to configure this option is checked by default for new installations.

 ## Version 25.06.5-LTS